 These metrics indicate that screen size might be negatively impacting user experience.
 As a result, this data may substantiate a website redesign to provide a mobile-first customer experience.

-Notice that in the below example, account related searches are high, indicating visitors and existing customers are struggling to find it, which may necessitate navigational changes.
+Notice that in the below example, account-related searches are high, indicating visitors and existing customers are struggling to find it, which may necessitate navigational changes.

 You can also identify high-selling, low-profit-margin products to bundle together with a high-profit margin product that’s not selling well.
 Likewise, the reports can assist with planning for future BOGO (buy one, get one) promotions.

-9. Profit Margins Report
+9. Profit margin

-10. Finances Summary Report
+10. Finances summary report

 Found under the Finances section within Analytics > Reports, this report is useful for accounting purposes and can be exported to your accounting software.

 The Shopify Plus team often gets asked to explain how the “total sales” number is calculated on the platform.
 This report breaks it down for you line by line.

 💡 Tip: You can also view this report more granularly and tweak the date range to suit your needs.
 Plus, you can narrow the data down to specific channels (e.g., POS sales in a province or state).

 Like other analytics tools, you can add or remove different metrics (e.g., average order value, order quantity or return quantity), dimensions and filters (e.g., order ID, and sale kind) to all of these reports.

 You can also select a date range (e.g., daily, weekly, monthly, quarterly, and YTD) as far back as your account started.
 You can customize reports to whatever you want to track.